Djaytan/docker-papermc-server/docs/planned-features.md

   * **World specific configs**: https://docs.papermc.io/paper/reference/world-configuration/
   * **Presets**: with a recommended one pre-tuning the server (Aikar flags, Spark plugin preference, ...)
 * ☸️ **Helm chart (Kubernetes)**

-The below features may be implemented too, but are not a priority:

 * 📚 **Documentation**: Comprehensive documentation for all features, configurations and examples with [AsciiDoc](https://asciidoc.org/).
-* 🔒 **Read-only filesystem**